 As a company owner, you’ll only be liable up to the nominal value of the shares you issue in your company.
 Any amount of personal money you own beyond the value of those shares will be protected.
 This protection is referred to as ‘limited liability.’

-The vast majority of private companies are limited by shares, which are set up for the purpose of generating a profit for it’s shareholders.
-This blog is focused on this type of company.
+The vast majority of private companies are limited by shares, which are set up for the purpose of generating a profit for it’s shareholders, so that’s the type of company we’re focussing on here.

 Strictly speaking, you do not have to incorporate a company.
 It’s not a legal requirement in the UK.
 But if you choose to do business as an unregistered entity or sole trader, there will be no legal separation between you and your business.
 So, if something goes wrong, your personal finances or assets could be at risk.